 Publications with an advertising percentage of 10% or less are considered 100% nonadvertising for price purposes.
-Those publications may use "0" as the advertising percentage when computing the nonadvertising adjustment to be applied to the outside-county piece price charges.
-Publications with an advertising percentage exceeding 10% are subject to Outside-County pound prices for the entire advertising portion of the publication.
+Those publications may use "0" as the advertising percentage when computing the nonadvertising adjustment applied to the outside-county piece charges.
+Publications with an advertising percentage exceeding 10% are subject to Outside-County pound prices for the entire advertising portion.